 Cardiovascular health

-Omega-3s help reduce blood triglyceride levels, lower the risk of blood clots, and may slightly lower blood pressure.
-They also help prevent cardiac arrhythmias, reducing the risk of heart attacks.
+Omega-3s help to reduce blood triglyceride levels, lower the risk of blood clots and may slightly lower blood pressure.
+They also help prevent cardiac arrhythmias, thereby reducing the risk of heart attacks.

 Anti-inflammatory properties